How to stop automatic driver installation on Windows 10

 After enabling this policy, Windows Update will stop providing drivers during updates.

-While the first method is the safest way to stop Windows 10 from automatically installing drivers, if you’re up to the challenge of running Windows 10 Home, you can tweak the Registry to accomplish the same.
+While the first method is the safest way to stop Windows 10 from automatically installing drivers, on Windows 10 Home, you can tweak the Registry to accomplish the same configuration.

 Warning: Modifying system files can further damage your Windows installation if it’s not done correctly.
 It’s assumed that you know what you’re doing and that you have previously created a full backup of your computer.
-Proceed with caution and use this as the last course of action.
+You have been warned.

-To disable automatic driver installation from the Registry, use these steps:
+To disable automatic driver installs from the Registry, use these steps:

 1. Open Start.